aljoxo/Arisen/README.md

  ![](https://cdn.discordapp.com/attachments/1008055989532110918/1017837505078378497/unknown.png)

+- The ["Form 43" warning](https://cdn.discordapp.com/attachments/853785456609329174/1018924398461337731/unknown.png) in the notifications section in the top right of MO2 is completely normal and can be safely ignored.

  - Launch the "Play Apotheosis!"
 Executable in MO2
  - Apotheosis comes with a start save by default, so when you load into the main menu, choose "Continue".